hanachi-ap/willow64-doc/README.md

 ## About Willow64 keyboaed

-Willow64 is an ergonomic self-made keyboard.
+The Willow64 is a split-type self-made keyboard featuring a key arrangement that gently fits natural finger movements.

   <img src="img/img00.jpg" alt="Willow64" title="willow64 keyboard">